 Accommodation is available to suite all tastes and budgets, from luxury five-star establishments to modest guesthouses and bed and breakfasts.
 These have been pre-booked for the conference and delegates will be able to secure their choice of venue at preferential rates through the conference organisers.

-A wide range of attractive tours and excursions will be on offer to visitors and these will be of a cultural, historical, and geographical nature.
-From townships to wildlife reserves, shopping malls to vineyards, there will be something to delight everyone.
+A wide range of attractive tours and excursions will be on offer to visitors, and these will be of a cultural, historical, and geographical nature.
+From townships to wildlife reserves, shopping malls to the rolling green fields of the Midlands, there will be something to delight everyone.

 We encourage you to participate on one of the arranged optional excursions.
 The experience will be unforgettable.